surge-synthesizer/surge-synthesizer.github.io/manual_xt/Surge.md

 its own gain control, and combs 2 and 3 with individual pan.
 A common use case is to use a monophonic (scene-level) modulation source like **Highest Key** to modulate the center pitch.
-The circuit also implements an envelope follower on the input siganl, and mixes additional noise in based on the followed envelope and the **Extra Noise** parameter.
+The circuit also implements an envelope follower on the input signal, and mixes additional noise in based on the followed envelope and the **Extra Noise** parameter.

 |--- |--- |--- |